Auroraliiga: Season

-The team finishing the season in ninth place plays a promotion/relegation series (karsintasarja) against the top team of the Naisten Mestis regular season.
+The team finishing the season in ninth place plays a promotion/relegation series (karsintasarja) against the winner of the Naisten Mestis playoffs.
 The winner of the series qualifies for the following Auroraliiga season and the loser is relegated to (or remains in) the Naisten Mestis for the following season.

 Game format

 A regulation game is sixty minutes in length, played over three 20-minute periods.
 In the event of a tie at the end of regulation time the winner is decided by a five-minute-length, three-skaters-per-side overtime period.

 If the game remains tied after the overtime period, the teams proceed to a shootout, in which each team designates three skaters to take penalty shots, one at a time, against the opposing goaltender.
 Teams alternate shots and each team takes one shot per round.
 The winner is the team with more goals after three rounds or the team that amasses an unreachable advantage before the third round.
 If the shootout is tied after three rounds, tie-breaker rounds are played one at a time until there is a winner.